addisonlynch/Docker-Notes/source/storage.rst

         "Propagation": ""
     }

 Here, docker has automatically created a subdirectory of the docker storage directory on our host machine.
 Docker will manage this folder for us and delete it after all containers which mount it are removed.

 This method is recommended, as the host root directory used in the first step is obviously not inherently *portable*, so it's better to let docker manage the storage on its own.

 Between Containers
 ~~~~~~~~~~~~~~~~~~

-For this we'll use the ``volumes-from`` argument to ``docker run`` which will create a shared volume which will only exist in the scope that it is needed.
+For this we'll use the ``volumes-from`` argument to ``docker run`` which will
+create a shared volume which will only exist in the scope that it is needed.

 .. code-block:: shell

     $ docker run -ti -v /shared-data --name test1 ubuntu bash

-So we can now start a second container using the ``volumes-from`` parameter to share this ``shared-data`` folder:
+So we can now start a second container using the ``volumes-from`` parameter to
+share this ``shared-data`` folder:

 .. code-block:: shell

     $ docker run -ti --volumes-from test1 ubuntu bash

-This new container will contain the ``shared-data`` folder, which it can add to or remove from.
-When the new container is killed, the files placed in ``shared-data`` will still exist in the ``test1`` container.
+This new container will contain the ``shared-data`` folder, which it can add to
+or remove from.
+When the new container is killed, the files placed in
+``shared-data`` will still exist in the ``test1`` container.

-The volume (including the ``shared-data`` folder) will remain until the final container which is using it is killed.
+The volume (including the ``shared-data`` folder) will remain until the final
+container which is using it is killed.

 .. _storage.bind-mounts:

 Bind Mounts
 -----------

-A **bind mount** is the process of mounting a directory from the host machine to the inside of a docker container.
-This directory is **not** (unlike volumes) created on-demand on the host machine if it does not already exist.
+A **bind mount** is the process of mounting a directory from the host machine
+to the inside of a docker container.
+This directory is **not** (unlike volumes)
+created on-demand on the host machine if it does not already exist.

 .. note:: Bind mounts **can not** be accessed or modified from the docker CLI.

-Consider using `named volumes <https://docs.docker.com/storage/volumes/>`__ instead.
+Consider using `named volumes <https://docs.docker.com/storage/volumes/>`__
+instead.

 Read Only
 ~~~~~~~~~

-We can also specify that a volume or bind mount is **read-only** by passing ``readonly`` or ``ro`` when they are coreated
+We can also specify that a volume or bind mount is **read-only** by passing ``readonly`` or ``ro`` when they are created

 New Volume
 ~~~~~~~~~~